 A beautiful, rounded leaf collard that keeps on giving...what's not to love?
 The green tree collard is a bit more refined looking than its sisters.
-It has beautiful light green leaves that are rounded with a mild taste.
-It keeps pumping out leaves all year long.
+It has beautiful light green leaves that are rounded with a little pink on its edges.
+It keeps pumping out delicious, mild-tasting leaves all year long.
+(Brassica oleracea)

 Why We Love It

 Here are some of the reasons why we love Green Tree Collards...

 1) EASY - This plant almost grows itself!
 Give it full sun to part shade and a little calcium and it will give you food season after season.

 2) ELEGANT- This perennial collard has a certain elegance to its growth habit.
 It looks very pretty in the garden.

 3) VERSATILE - You can stake it up or let it bramble happily along the ground.
 Its mild leaves can be used raw or cooked and they are delicious!